 To learn more about buyer agency and relevant real estate terminology, visit the Toronto Real Estate Board.

 The real estate terminology for items included and excluded in a sale are oft confused.
-In a typical APS, items such as non-installed major appliances, area carpets, plug-in electric lights, pool tables or curtains are often, but not always, included in the contract.
+In a typical Agreement of Purchase and Sale (APS), items such as non-installed major appliances, area carpets, plug-in electric lights, pool tables or curtains are often, but not always, included in the contract.
 As these are movable and not physically attached to the property, they are referred to as chattels.
 And unless specifically mentioned as being included in the contract, they are automatically excluded.

 Fixtures, on the other hand, include such items as furnaces, air conditioner systems, drapery tracks, built-in appliances, installed broadloom, hard-wired electric lights, garage door openers (remotes, though actually chattels, are typically included with the opener), owned security systems and satellite dishes and attached swimming pool equipment.
 Unless specifically excluded in the real estate contract, anything that is physically attached to the property is automatically included in the purchase.

 Chattels, however, must be written into the agreement to be included in the sale, otherwise, they're automatically excluded from the sale.